Personal Capital Software Review-Comprehensive Financial Management-Part 2

 Everything You Need to Know About Personal Capital’s Free Investing Tools and Cash Flow Tracking

-How Personal Capital Investing Tools Can Help You Build Your Net Worth and Manage Your Finances
+How Personal Capital Software and Investing Tools Can Help You Build Your Net Worth and Manage Your Finances

-In Part 1 of the best Personal Capital Review, we drilled down into the awesome free tools available through the Personal Capital platform as well as the seamless set up.
+In Part 1 of the best Personal Capital Review, you got an overview of the awesome free tools available through the Personal Capital platform as well as the seamless set up.
 If you’re still on the fence about whether this financial robo-advisor (or technology enhanced investing platform) is for you, get complete insight into the platform, here.

-Part 2 of the Best Personal Capital Review delves into the Personal Capital software with an exploration of net worth, cash flow, retirement, education planning and investing tools.
+Today’s Part 2 of the Best Personal Capital Review delves into the Personal Capital software with an exploration of net worth, cash flow, retirement, education planning and investing tools.

 Part 3 of the Best Personal Capital Review – Personal Capital Advisors – uncovers the fee structure, advisory services and investment philosophy.

+Quickly link your accounts.
 With the click of a mouse your Personal Capital dashboard is up, with your net worth listed both graphically and with a dollar amount.
 You can even link up your home to get the Zillow current value.
-The net worth graph shows how your complete financial picture has progressed over time.
+The net worth graph shows how your complete financial picture progresses over time.
 Notice that the day of this capture, the market had a large decline.

-At this point in time, the S&P 500 fell almost 4%, yet this sample portfolio fell only 1.57%, due to its more conservative allocation.
+During this 30 day snapshot, the S&P 500 fell almost 4%, yet this sample portfolio fell only 1.57%, due to its more conservative allocation.
 You can change the time period to view your historical net income.

 One of the most important financial goals is to grow your net worth over time and the Personal Capital dashboard keeps your net worth front and center.
 As one of the most important long term metrics for financial success – keep your net worth growing and the rest of your financial life will fall into place.

-If you want to build wealth and smooth out your earnings across your entire life, including retirement, you need a plan.
-And that plan starts with knowing how much money you have now, how much is coming in and what you’re spending.
-The Cash Flow section of the Personal Capital investing tools streamlines this segment of your life with usable resources.
+Your financial plan starts with knowing how much money you have now, how much is coming in and the amount that you’re spending.
+The Cash Flow section of the Personal Capital investing tools streamlines this segment of your life with a complete cash flow dashboard.

-With color coded income and spending graphs you see immediately if your income and spending are in balance.
 This ‘in your face’ cash flow picture gives you ready access to the viability of your lifestyle choices.
-If your spending is greater than your income, you can’t hide from that information.

 The cash flow is like your day-to-day, week-to-week and short term money management compass.
 With the cash flow data, you’ve got the tools to see where your money is going and whether you need to make changes or not.